grimme-lab/dxtb/docs/source/01_quickstart/getting_started.rst

     print(g)

-For convenience, you can use the :meth:`forces` method directly.
+For convenience, you can use the :meth:`~dxtb.Calculator.forces` method directly.

 .. code-block:: python